fsantiag/fsantiago.info/content/articles/2018/07/05/integrating-your-blog-with-a-continous-delivery-pipeline.md

 On their [docs](https://docs.travis-ci.com/user/getting-started/#To-get-started-with-Travis-CI), there is a session explaining how to get started with the service.
 I recommend you to go over the topics there if you haven't.

-After some reading, I added the .travis.yml file at the root of repository, similar to this:
+After some reading, I added the .travis.yml at the root of repository, similar to this:

     :::yaml
     language: python